 Coins in the eye sockets of grinning skulls…

 Quiet alcoves with candles flickering against a garland of skulls greeted us as we entered the final resting place of these earthly remains.
 Our delightful guide from JayWay Travel made sure we were the first to arrive to get photos.
 We had the entire church to ourselves for a few minutes, so the eeriness factor went up tenfold!
-The chapel was completely quiet and smelled faintly of old bones.
+The chapel was completely quiet and smelled faintly of musty old books and bones.
 Everywhere you looked, there were skulls, femurs, or scapulas staring down from the rafters.
 Art made from bones and certainly like nothing else we’ve ever seen before!